BjarneHelgesen/PythonCourse/README.md

 ```
 The function above will add ints, floats and complex numbers.
 It will also concatename strings, lists, tuples as they all have defined behaviour for the plus operator.

 It is a common practice to declare several classes which implement a given interface (a set of attributes and methods), but this interface does not have to be formally defined or enforced.
-E.g. shapes (circles, squares, rectangles, parallelograms, rhombuses, ellipses, triangles, trapezoids, pentagons, etc.) could conform to an in interface, such as having methods `area()` and `circumference()`.
-The code using them does not have to know which type they are, as long as they conform to this informal interface.
+E.g. shapes (circles, squares, rectangles, parallelograms, rhombuses, ellipses, triangles, trapezoids, pentagons, etc.) could conform to an in interface, such as having attributes `center_x`, `centery_y` and methods `area()` and `circumference()`.
+The code using them does not have to know which type they are, as long as they conform to this interface.

 The term Duck Typing comes from the Python practice of not enforcing that a parameter to a function conforms to a given interface before running the code.
 The Python philosophy is that if the code succeeds, the type was correct.
 "If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck."